sujith-eag/personal-site/content/docs/c/k&r_c_book/c1-basic-syntax.md

 }
 ```

-first part is done once, second part is the condition that is checked each iteration, and last is re-initialization step.
+First part is done once, second part is the condition that is checked each iteration, and last is re-initialization step.

-while and for loops are in-determinant loops structure because they must be read closely to make sure they are properly constructed and not unintentionally a "infinite loop".
+While and for loops are in-determinant loops structure because they must be read closely to make sure they are properly constructed and not unintentionally a "infinite loop".

 `for` loop in python and `foreach` in PHP are determinant loops.
 They iterate over all of the elements in a collection which is not finite.

 ### 1.4 Symbolic Constants

 To avoid magic numbers like 300, 20 which are buried inside the code which might not convey any information while reading as to what they are.
 With `#define` construction, at the beginning of the program a _symbolic name_ or _symbolic constant_ to be a particular string of characters.
 The compiler will replace the unquoted occurrences of the name by corresponding string.

 ```c